 Following the above objectives, this last lecture elaborates on last week's readings from the textbook in order for you to better grasp the concepts around the issues of copyright, fair use, and plagiarism.
-While there is no readings assigned from the e-textbook for lesson #7, I do hope that you have already taken the last and final quiz scheduled for Oct 7.
+While there are no readings assigned from the e-textbook for lesson #7, please remember to read Lecture #6 before taking the last and final quiz scheduled for Oct 7.

 The summaries in the fourth and final draft of your annotated bibliography should be free of plagiarism.
 This means, as you've come to understand, that the summaries should be written up in your own words.
 If and when you use text written by someone else or another organization, I hope you have given credit to them.